PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

       // The simulation of this camera.
 Its values used in real robot code will be updated.
       PhotonCameraSim cameraSim = new PhotonCameraSim(camera, cameraProp);

 The ``PhotonCameraSim`` can now be added to the ``VisionSystemSim``.
 We have to define a robot-to-camera transform, which describes where the camera is relative to the robot pose (this can be measured in CAD or by hand).
-If the camera is mounted on a mobile mechanism (like a turret) this transform can be updated.

 .. tab-set-code::